pachyderm/pachyderm/examples/kubeflow/mnist_tfjob/Blog.md

 #### Working setup check
 1. `kubectl get pods -n kubeflow` returns running pods.
 2. `pachctl version` returns *both* pachctl and pachd versions.
-3. 'pachctl enterprise get-state' returns: `Pachyderm Enterprise token state: ACTIVE` (If it doesn't, [Register Pachyderm](http://docs.pachyderm.com/en/latest/enterprise/deployment.html#activate-via-the-dashboard))
+3. `pachctl enterprise get-state` returns: `Pachyderm Enterprise token state: ACTIVE` (If it doesn't, [Register Pachyderm](http://docs.pachyderm.com/en/latest/enterprise/deployment.html#activate-via-the-dashboard))

 ## Step 2 - Lets start with checking in our data
 Just like every other data science project, we begin with getting the data.
 In a blank directory on your local machine run: